apache/paimon/docs/content/engines/trino.md

 -- read the snapshot with id 1L (use snapshot id as version) SELECT * FROM t FOR VERSION AS OF 1;

+-- read tag 'my-tag'
+SELECT * FROM t FOR VERSION AS OF 'my-tag';

 ```

+{{< hint warning >}}
+If tag's name is a number and equals to a snapshot id, the VERSION AS OF syntax will consider tag first.
+For example, if
+you have a tag named '1' based on snapshot 2, the statement `SELECT * FROM paimon.test_db.orders FOR VERSION AS OF '1'` actually queries snapshot 2
+instead of snapshot 1.
+{{< /hint >}}

 {{< /tab >}}